paulborile/clibs/README.md

 ## C LRU cache

 liblru : is a fast, thread safe Least Recently Used cache, basically a fixed size hashtable that discards least used items first.
-It is based on libfh (Fast Hash, se below) and libll (lru list) that keeps items ordered by use.
+It is based on libfh (Fast Hash, se below) and on an internal lru list that keeps items ordered by use.
 Keys are always strings and payloads are void * so you will have to allocate everything outside and take care of freeing as well when/if needed.
 Sample code :

 ```